punya/punya.github.io/resume.md

 ### TetraScience (2020-Present) - Chief Technical Officer

 TetraScience activates the flow of experimental data in the digital lab by automatically centralizing and harmonizing data gathered from instruments/CROs/CDMOs, to prepare it for data science and AI/ML processing.
-I am responsible for overall technical strategy and execution.
+My responsibilities cover

+- Platform engineering and product: Owning product vision and technology execution plan for the TetraScience data platform and the lab monitoring app.
+- Delivery engineering: Extending the reach of the platform by integrating with scientific instruments, electronic lab notebooks and enterprise APIs.

+including hiring and mentorship.

 ### ASAPP (2017–2019) - Director of Engineering